KsFSwap/KsFSwap-Uikit/README.md

-# This is KucoinSwap Uikit
+# This is KcsSwap Uikit
 Based on [pancakeswap's uikit](https://www.npmjs.com/package/@pancakeswap-libs/uikit).

 ## How to use the UIkit